Melissa Sundermann, has been competing in cycling, running

 “My daily lunch basically consists of roasted sweet potato, squash, kale, beans, brussels sprouts, broccoli, snap peas and a selection of fresh fruit” she explains.
 “I also consume a lot of tofu and my favourite way to prepare it is to scramble the tofu along with turmeric, cumin, spinach and peppers.
 I add the tofu to grains, pizza, potatoes, salads, etc. I love quinoa as this a great source of protein.
 I add ground flax and nutritional yeast to almost every meal I eat throughout the day.”

-and competing away from home present a change to the routine, but nothing too
+Travelling and competing away from home present a change to the routine, but nothing too disruptive.

 “I always bring my own trail mix (unsalted almonds, cashews and dried cranberries) and raw veggies.
 This way, I am not tempted to snack on unhealthy items given out on airplanes or sold at convenience stores.
 Once I arrive at my destination, I head to a local grocery store and stock up on fresh fruit, veggies, hummus and wholegrain pita bread.
 I also do research on local restaurants that are vegan friendly so I know I will have good options at meal time.”